2019-MIT-Environmental-Bioinformatics/nitrogenfix-project/README.md

 Inside this directory are two jupyter notebooks:
 	1. Bubble_map.ipynb
+		Bubble_map.ipynb contains the python code needed to make the third figure.
+All of the data from that code can be found in data/fig3.
 	2. Final-comparison.ipynb
-Bubble_map.ipynb contains the python code needed to make the third figure.
-All of the data from that code can be found in data/fig3. final-comparison.ipynb describes the results obtained from this project and its comparisons to the published figures.
+		final-comparison.ipynb describes the results obtained from this project and its comparisons to the published figures.

 ### Envs

-Inside this directory the .yaml files for the conda environments used in this project.
+#### Inside this directory the .yaml files for the conda environments used in this project.
 	1. TOSU.yml:
 This environment was created and used to make figure 3.
 The name "TOSU" stands for The Ohio State University.
 It was created in a time where my python code wasn't working and my environments kept giving me errors.
 Finally, this was the one that worked.
-	2. iluminia-utils.yml
+	2. iluminia-utils.yml:
 For quality filtering of raw reads, we used ilumina-utils to produce configuration files from the samples.txt which generated .ini files.
 These were then quality filtered.
-	3. megahit.yml
+	3. megahit.yml:
 Environment used for megahit in order to coassemble each metagenomic dataset.
-	4. anvio5.yml
+	4. anvio5.yml:
 We used anvio5 to simplify deflines for the FASTA files, generate contig databases for each metagenomic set, identify CORE genes, import taxanomy, process BAM files, merge profiles and bin MAGS.
 We also used it to ultimately visualize our data.
-	5. anvio-6.yml
+	5. anvio-6.yml:
 Originally we proposed to analyze and reproduce figures using the latest ANVIO.
 However, when it came to automated binnnig with concoct, we learned that ANVIO 6 is no longer compatible with concoct, so we couldn't get to the last step and visualize our data.
 Therefore we resorted to using anvio-5.
 We tried importing anvio-6 databases into anvio-5 and then binning with concoct, but the database created with anvio-6 was incompatible with anvio-5.
-	6. bowtie2.yml
+	6. bowtie2.yml:
 We used bowtie2 to map shortreads from the metagenomes onto the scaffolds.
-	7. samtools.yml
+	7. samtools.yml:
 We created BAM files from the SAM files created by bowtie2.
 There were sorted and indexed by samtools.
-	8. clustalw.yml
+	8. clustalw.yml:
 This env was used to align the nifD and nifH genes in each protein extracted from NCBI.
-	9. iqtree.yml
+	9. iqtree.yml:
 This environment was used to infer the phylogenetic trees by maximum likelihood, using the WAG model as the paper did.
-	10. kaiju.yml
+	10. kaiju.yml:
 Initially kaiju was used for taxonomic classification of the MAGS.

 ### Data

 1. Figure 1
-	-NON_REDUNDANT_MAGs_original
+	1. Figure1_from_paper
 		Inside this folder all the fasta files from the TARA oceans project used can be found.
 The .txt files (phylogeny4.txt and external-genomes2.txt) are files utilized in the ANVIO pipeline, they are commented in the scripts folder.
+	2. Figure1_unnecessary_figure
+		Data for this figure can be found in trash/data/fig1 it will be all the folders in here.
 2. Figure 2
 	-Step 1 For Build Database
 		Contains the genome.txt file and the MAGS FASTA file for the different ocean environments.